 .
 The latter sets out strict instructions, particularly with regard to the handling of conflicts of interest that may arise in connection with activities carried out on FINMA's behalf.
 This code of conduct is directed at all persons acting for FINMA, namely the Board of Directors and all staff members, whether they are employed on either a permanent or temporary basis.

-In 2016, FINMA employed an average of 513 employees, across 477 full-time equivalent positions.
+In 2017, FINMA employed an average of 534 employees, across 492 temporary and permanent full-time equivalent positions.

 Its staff comprise a broad range of specialists working together on an interdisciplinary basis.
 FINMA employs specialists from the fields of law, economics, mathematics, auditing, the actuarial profession, accounting and investment, among others.

 Since 2009, FINMA has registered similarly strong growth to that of other European financial market supervisory authorities.
 This growth can be attributed to greater regulatory requirements in the aftermath of the financial crisis between 2007 and 2008 and to the professionalisation of the supervisory sector, for instance with the introduction of the risk-based supervisory approach.
 FINMA invests the majority of its resources in its core tasks of licensing, supervision and enforcement.